ColorPanel — Smart UI JavaScript API

 "instantly"

-<smart-color-panel apply-value-mode='useButtons'></smart-color-panel>
+<smart-color-panel apply-value-mode="useButtons"></smart-color-panel>

-const colorpanel = document.querySelector('smart-color-panel');
+const el = document.querySelector('smart-color-panel');

-const colorpanel = document.querySelector('smart-color-panel');
+const el = document.querySelector('smart-color-panel');

-let applyValueMode = colorpanel.applyValueMode;
+const applyValueMode = el.applyValueMode;

 Specifies how many columns of colors are displayed when using the 'grid', 'hexagonal', or 'spectrumGrid' displayModes.
 This parameter controls the horizontal arrangement of color swatches, determining how many colors appear in each row of the color picker interface for these modes.